Introduction

 - Universal stand for straightening and measuring

-- welding stand
+- Welding stand

 Structure:

-- Clean up connection areas.
+- Clean the attachment areas.

 Edit:

-Specific Features:
+Specific features:

-- High-strength low-alloy steel has a greater tendency to retain its deformed shape.
+- High strength low alloy steel has a greater tendency to retain its deformed shape.

-- Never apply heat when dressing.
+- Never apply heat when performing straightening.

-Cutting body parts
+Cutting off body parts

 Milling of spot welds

-Face grinding wheel
+End grinding wheel

-End (pivotal) abrasive wheel
+End (rod) abrasive wheel

 Short stroke saw